ggobi/ggally/cran-comments.md

 ## revdepcheck results

-We checked 113 reverse dependencies (88 from CRAN + 25 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 116 reverse dependencies (91 from CRAN + 25 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems
+ * We saw 0 new problems
  * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

-### New problems
-(This reports the first line of each new failure)

-* bootcluster
-  checking whether package ‘bootcluster’ can be installed ...
-WARNING

-  - Maintainer (Mingmei Tian <mingmeit@buffalo.edu>) was contacted on Dec 16th about an upcoming release of GGally.
-    * A possible patch was provided over email.
-    * Mingmei replied to the email and asked for time until Jan 1st.
-    * I have not heard an update since.

-### Failed to check
+### Failed to install

 * loon.ggplot (NA)